Laura Rothkopf, LCSW, therapist in New York City

 Therapy for the full complexity of your life.

-Depth-oriented, psychodynamic work with individuals in NYC
+Depth-oriented, psychodynamic work with individuals & couples in NYC

-You don't need to arrive with the right words or a neat list of what's wrong.
+Whether you're pursuing therapy for yourself or alongside your partner, you don't need to arrive with the right words or a neat list of what's wrong.
 Therapy is where we figure that out.

 Who I Work With